 - This event has passed.

 Our meeting begins at 12:30 pm (Pacific time).
 Feel free to join at 12:00 if you would like to chat and get to know members before the meeting begins.
-We will be discussing “The Adventure of Wisteria Lodge” from His Last Bow.
-The original Strand version calls this story “A Reminiscence of Mr. Sherlock Holmes” in two parts named “The Singular Experience of Mr. John Scott Eccles” and “The Tiger of San Pedro.”
+We will be discussing “The Adventure of the Red Circle” from His Last Bow.
 Read the full story online here.

 Instructions for Joining our Virtual meeting:

 Zoom can be used with a computer or a phone; even if you don’t have the Zoom app or go to the Zoom website, you can still call in with a 253 area code!
 We will send out the meeting ID and Password at 9 AM on Sunday morning.
 If you won’t be able to access your email then, please let us know and we will call or help you another way.

 Download the Zoom app and launch it.
 It will ask for a meeting ID and a password.